theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/rollout-execution.md

 ```

 Expected:

-- a numeric value, often `0`
+- a numeric value (often `0`)

 If you see `[]`:

-- the metric does not exist, or
+- the metric doesn’t exist, or
-- your selector matches nothing (wrong namespace), or
+- the selector matches nothing (wrong namespace), or
-- kube-state-metrics is missing/un-scraped
+- kube-state-metrics isn’t installed/scraped

 ---

-## 6. What “Success” Looks Like
+## 6. What Success Looks Like

 - Rollout advances beyond the analysis step
-- AnalysisRun shows a consistent `0` value
+- AnalysisRun shows consistent `0` values
-- Rollout continues to the next canary weight / pause step
+- Rollout continues through remaining steps and promotes

 ---

-## 7. What “Failure” Looks Like
+## 7. What Failure Looks Like

-- AnalysisRun phase becomes Failed (or Error)
+- AnalysisRun phase becomes `Failed` (or `Error`)
-- Rollout aborts and shifts back to the stable revision
+- Rollout aborts and returns to the previous stable revision
 - Canary ReplicaSet scales down
-- Rollout indicates rollback to a prior revision

-Details: `docs/failure-and-rollback.md`
+See `docs/failure-and-rollback.md`.